samaherali/LandingPage-OnlineCourse/README.md

 # How to install

-1.Clone the repository from the github
+1. Clone the repository from the github
-2.cd to folder Landing Page Online Course and open index.html from browser 3.Landing Page OnlineCourse can be viewed
+2. cd to folder Landing Page Online Course and open index.html from browser
+3. Landing Page OnlineCourse can be viewed

 # LandingPage Online Course Dependency